IntersectMBO/plutus-apps/doc/adr/0004-common-contract-api.rst

 Status
 ------

-Draft
+Proposed

 Context
 -------

-There are multiple implementations of a Plutus Application Backend external of IO Global, and also other tools related to Plutus smart contracts.
+There are multiple implementations of a Plutus Application Backend (PAB) external of IO Global, and also other tools related to Plutus smart contracts.
 Some of them are using the same contract interface as the official implementation, but some of them use a different interface.
 However, as the ecosystem evolves, it would be beneficial to create a well defined standard, that other off-chain tools can use as a reference, or as an interface to implement.